sashni/EW/README.md

-# EW
+# Emergent Works

-Emergent Work Mentorship, all documents
+This repository contains all documents we created in the EW mentorship.

+Goals:

+- Learn basics of HTML, CSS and Javascript
+- Create website
+- Develop and deploy gamec